Dawnzac/Netbox-Network-Autodiscovery/README.md

 IP address Autodiscovery and onboarding for Netbox IPAM.

-Current functionality only includes processing output xml file from nmap.(DW: Updates are on the way)
+Current functionality only includes running subnet scan and processing output xml file from nmap into a csv file.
+Upload the csv file to your netbox instance.
+(DW: Updates are on the way)

 #### Configure :
 > network.txt